rilson17/hw-rails-intro/docs/part_0_A.md

 $ cd rottenpotatoes-rails-intro
 ```

+This repo is already under version control, which you can confirm by issuing: `git status`.

 Whenever you start working on a Rails project, the first thing you
 should do is to run Bundler, to make sure all the app's gems are
 installed.
 Switch to the app's root directory (presumably